gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 # => Class
 ```

-The default behaviour of the `new` method is to return a new object whose class is the receiver–instantiate the class.
+The default behaviour of the `new` method is to return a new object: it instantiates the class.

 ```ruby
 coco = Cat.new("coco")